areitan/Code_Quiz/README.md

 5. I added an event listener and functions to allow the user to submit their initials and score and have it saves at the bottom of the page.
 6. I added id's and event listeners to allow me to access the correct answer buttons in order to use them for scoring and subtracting time.
 7. I added a function to reduce the time interval for incorrect answers.
-8. I used local storage to show the last save user and their score on the end screen of the quiz.
+8. I used local storage and a function to create a list of saved users and their scores on the last screen of the quiz.

 ## How To Contribute